 Resources described in this management prospectus indicate conditions affecting intensity of management.
-These include natural community types, topography and soils, surface and ground water conditions, extent of historic disturbance, and already existing improvements.
-Environmentally sensitive areas, such as erosion-prone sites, important habitats, outstanding natural areas, wetlands, or cultural sites shall be identified, appropriately managed, and protected.
+These include natural community types, topography and soils, surface and ground water conditions, extent of historic disturbance and already existing improvements.
+Environmentally sensitive areas (such as erosion-prone sites, important habitats, outstanding natural areas, wetlands or cultural sites) shall be identified, appropriately managed and protected.

-FWC conducts analysis of historic vegetation of natural community types when necessary to determine appropriate desired future conditions.
-Upland wildlife management concentrates on appropriate vegetative manipulations guided by FWC's OBVM program, which includes the application of prescribed fire to achieve conditions acceptable to a broad range of wildlife species within the area's fire-adapted natural communities.
-Some areas may require ecological restoration of ground cover, control of invasive and exotic species, and either thinning or reforestation.
-Such resource management projects including hydrologic restoration may be necessary to accomplish restoration objectives and to attain the desired future conditions for communities.
+The Florida Fish and Wildlife Conservation Commission conducts analysis of historic vegetation of natural community types when necessary to determine appropriate desired future conditions.
+Upland wildlife management concentrates on appropriate vegetative manipulations guided by the Florida Fish and Wildlife Conservation Commission's Objective-based Vegetation Management program, which includes the application of prescribed fire to achieve conditions acceptable to a broad range of wildlife species within the area's fire-adapted natural communities.
+Some areas may require ecological restoration of ground cover, control of invasive and exotic species and either thinning or reforestation.
+Such resource management projects, including hydrologic restoration, may be necessary to accomplish restoration objectives and attain the desired future conditions for communities.
 This is especially important for conservation of habitats and populations of imperiled or rare species.
-Landscape ecology is also important, as land use changes in the vicinity of the area, such as intensive residential, commercial, and industrial developments, and the roads that often accompany them, may also affect the attainment of resource conservation goals for the area and the effectiveness of necessary resource management projects.
+Landscape ecology is also important as land use changes in the vicinity of the area, such as intensive residential, commercial, and industrial developments; the roads that often accompany them may also affect the attainment of resource conservation goals for the area and the effectiveness of necessary resource management projects.